bah8454/nemo/readme.md

 & controls info

 # Project Overview
-Do you remember that one scene in _Finding Nemo_ where the school of tiny fish form shapes to give directions to Marlin?
+Do you remember the scene in _Finding Nemo_ where the school of fish forms shapes to give Marlin directions?

+<iframe width="560" height="315" src="https://youtu.be/Le13by2WM70?si=kXPaxrwvXnOtghgr" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+This project is inspired by that idea.
-This was the main inspiration for our project, where we implement a custom tool in the Godot game engine to have fish to flock in any number of arbitrary shapes!
-This offers a streamlined visualization tool for technical artists and developers.
+We built a custom **Godot tool**, backed by a C++ GDExtension, that lets a swarm of fish **dynamically form an arbitrary shape** based on user-selected input.
+This provides a streamlined visualization tool for technical artists and developers working with flocking simulations or shape-based formations.

+---

 # Goals
-This project implents the following functionality:
+This project implements the following features:
-- A generic **fish swarming algorithm** using **Boids**
+* A generic **Boids flocking algorithm**
-- A custom **bounding-box seeking** algorithm component
+* A custom **shape-based bounding/targeting system**
-- **User** input to select the shape
-- **Fish models**
-- **Underwater Effects**
+* **User input** for selecting the desired formation
+* **3D fish models**
+* **Underwater visual effects**

 ---

 # Algorithm Background
-## Boids
+## Boids Overview
-At the core of the project lies the Boids algorithm, developed by Craig Reynolds in 1986 and designed to simulate the emergent, collective behavior group movements.
-The algorithm achieves this realistic simulation through a decentralized model where each individual "boid" (short for bird-oid object) follows a few simple, local rules based on its interaction with nearby boids, rather than being directed by a central leader.

-For our implementation, we represent a boid with three fields:
-* It's current velocity
+The flocking system is based on the classic Boids algorithm, developed by Craig Reynolds (1986) to simulate emergent group behavior.
+Each boid is an autonomous agent, not controlled by a global manager.
+This leads to complex swarm motion emerging naturally from simple rules.

+In our project, each boid tracks:
+* Its **current velocity**
-* A velocity that's updated every frame
+* A **new velocity** computed each frame
-* A destination it's traveling to, aka
+* A **destination vector** used for shape-targeting

 ```cpp
 /// Representation of a single boid (fish) in the scene.